riccardocelin/robotracking/README.md

 # RoboTracking
-Tracking of a ping pong ball through a robotic manipulator
+Tracking of a sport ball through a robotic manipulator